hemangjoshi37a/pyPortMan/README.md

 2. Configure your stock list:
    - Open `stocks.xlsx`
-   - Add the stocks you want to trade, including Symbol, Percentage Allocation, Buy Price, and Sell Price
+   - Add the stocks you want to trade, including Symbol, Percentage Allocation, Buy Price, Sell Price, and Stop Loss

 3. Run all cells in `hjOpenTerminal.ipynb`